-At March 31, 2015 and December 31, 2014, all of the Company's cash equivalents comprise of a money market account, the fair value of which is valued using Level 1 inputs.
+At September 30, 2015 and December 31, 2014, all of the Company's cash equivalents were comprised of a money market account, the fair value of which is valued using Level 1 inputs.
 The fair value of the Company's term loan payable is determined using current applicable rates for similar instruments as of the balance sheet date.
 The carrying value of the Company's term loan payable approximates fair value because the Company's interest rate yield approximates current market rates.
 The Company's term loan payable is a Level 3 liability within the fair value hierarchy.
-The fair value of the preferred stock warrant liability was determined based on Level 3 inputs and utilizing the Black- Scholes option pricing model (Note 5).